-Zoos play a unique and vital role in today’s complex world of conservation.
-As global leaders in biodiversity preservation and drawing upon our animal expertise, Zoo Atlanta works to save species and their wild environments around the globe and partners with conservation organizations to expand reach and competency.
-Check out this year’s Conservation Poster for curricular connections and information about how Zoo Atlanta helps preserve the wild population of eastern indigo snakes!
+As a global leader in biodiversity, preservation and animal expertise, Zoo Atlanta works to save species and their wild environments around the globe.
+This is achieved by partnering with conservation organizations to expand reach and competency.
+Check out this year’s Education Conservation Poster for curricular connections and information about how Zoo Atlanta helps preserve the wild population of golden lion tamarins!

 Use the poster to connect to your curriculum!